What motivates you?

 On a personal level it is wanting to be healthy enough (mentally, spiritually, physically, financially) to live a full, abundant life.
 Whether that is pushing myself at the gym or laughing over a meal with girlfriends, I want to thrive in the moment.

-On a professional level it is seeing someone “get it;” it’s that ah-ha moment when someone learns something new about themselves or a co-worker.
+On a professional level it is seeing someone “get it;” it’s that ah-ha moment when someone learns something new about themselves or others.

 Describe yourself in 3 words: